Nikola Kasabov: Works

+Kasabov began his research as a PhD student, by introducing reconfigurable finite automata models based on algebraic transformations.
+He and his colleague Georgi Bijev developed algorithms for compact representation of algebraic permutations and transformations as a composition of basic transformations.
+After that, Kasabov proposed several methods for knowledge-based neural networks.
+Hе originated the integration of neural networks (connectionist models) with production systems (rule-based systems) and fuzzy logic to create fuzzy expert systems.

 Kasabov has published books on knowledge engineering and neural networks.
 His seminal work Foundations of Neural Networks, Fuzzy Systems, and Knowledge Engineering integrated neural networks, fuzzy systems, and symbolic AI for AI solutions in various fields, which led to the development of the ECOS theoretical framework.
 He further discussed its potential applications in the monograph, Evolving Connectionist Systems: The Knowledge Engineering Approach, such as the discovery of diagnostic markers for early detection of cancer.
-Later on, in 2019, he authored Time-Space, Spiking Neural Networks and Brain-Inspired Artificial Intelligence, exploring spiking neural networks (SNN), looking into classical theory, while also introducing brain-inspired AI (BI-AI) systems and their applications across various domains.
+Later on, in 2019, he authored a monograph Time-Space, Spiking Neural Networks and Brain-Inspired Artificial Intelligence, exploring spiking neural networks (SNN), looking into classical theory, while also introducing brain-inspired AI (BI-AI) systems and their applications across various domains.

 Evolving connectionist systems

-Kasabov has researched ECOS throughout his career.
+Kasabov has introduced and researched ECOS throughout his career.
 He implemented the ECOS framework by introducing the Dynamic Evolving Neuro-Fuzzy Inference System (DENFIS), an online learning neuro-fuzzy method and the Evolving Fuzzy Neural Network (EFuNN), a model for online supervised/unsupervised learning and fuzzy rule extraction, both used in the software development environment NeuCom, earning him several patents.